Cr4O13/gci-docs/docs/configuration syntax.md

 ##### Keywords for Switched Subtype

-The 'switched' subtype is used for axis inputs that have 3 states.
-The states are represnted by the input values `-1.0`, `0.0` and `+1.0`.
+The `switched` subtype is used for axis inputs that have 3 states.
+The states are represented by the input values `-1.0`, `0.0` and `+1.0`.
 This is sometimes the case for some POV multiway switches.
 Two actions can be specified, one for each state.
-The corrsponding action is executed when the state changes.
+The corresponding action is executed when the state changes.

 ~~~
 subtype-keyword :: "switched